Install servers and related equipment in a locked, restricted-access room.

 If equipment is installed in a rack with a locking door, always lock the rack door until you have to service the components within the rack.
 Locking the doors also restricts access to hot-plug or hot-swap devices.

-Store spare field-replaceable units (FRUs) or customer-replaceable units (CRUs) in a locked cabinet.
+Store all spare replacement parts in a locked cabinet.
 Restrict access to the locked cabinet to authorized personnel.

 Periodically, verify the status and integrity of the locks on the rack and the spares cabinet to guard against, or detect, tampering or doors being accidentally left unlocked.

 Store cabinet keys in a secure location with limited access.